-The Partnership serves over 1.8 million customers in all 50 states from approximately 1,900 propane distribution locations.
-In addition to distributing propane, the Partnership also sells, installs and services propane appliances, including heating systems, and operates a residential heating, ventilation, air conditioning, plumbing, and related services business in certain counties of Pennsylvania, Delaware, and Maryland.
+The Partnership serves over 1.7 million customers in all 50 states from approximately 1,900 propane distribution locations.
+In addition to distributing propane, the Partnership also sells, installs and services propane appliances, including heating systems and propane-powered generators.
 Typically, the Partnership's propane distribution locations are in suburban and rural areas where natural gas is not readily available.
 Our local offices generally consist of a business office and propane storage.
 As part of its overall transportation and distribution infrastructure, the Partnership operates as an interstate carrier throughout the continental U.S.

 The Partnership sells propane primarily to residential, commercial/industrial, motor fuel, agricultural and wholesale customers.
-The Partnership distributed approximately 1.1 billion gallons of propane in Fiscal 2017.
-Approximately 96% of the Partnership's Fiscal 2017 sales (based on gallons sold) were to retail accounts and approximately 4% were to wholesale and supply customers.
-Sales to residential customers in Fiscal 2017 represented approximately 37% of retail gallons sold; commercial/industrial customers 38%; motor fuel customers 17%; and agricultural customers 4%.
-Transport gallons, which are large-scale deliveries to retail customers other than residential, accounted for 4% of Fiscal 2017 retail gallons.
+The Partnership distributed over 1.1 billion gallons of propane in Fiscal 2018.
+Approximately 95% of the Partnership's Fiscal 2018 sales (based on gallons sold) were to retail accounts and approximately 5% were to wholesale and supply customers.
+Sales to residential customers in Fiscal 2018 represented approximately 36% of retail gallons sold; commercial/industrial customers 38%; motor fuel customers 18%; and agricultural customers 4%.
+Transport gallons, which are large-scale deliveries to retail customers other than residential, accounted for 4% of Fiscal 2018 retail gallons.
 No single customer represents, or is anticipated to represent, more than 5% of the Partnership's consolidated revenues.

-The Partnership continues to expand its AmeriGas Cylinder Exchange ("ACE") program.
-At September 30, 2017, ACE cylinders were available at over 50,000 retail locations throughout the U.S. Sales of our ACE cylinders to retailers are included in commercial/industrial sales.
+The Partnership continues to expand its ACE program.
+At September 30, 2018, ACE cylinders were available at over 59,000 retail locations throughout the U.S. Sales of our ACE cylinders to retailers are included in commercial/industrial sales.
 The ACE program enables consumers to purchase or exchange propane cylinders at various retail locations such as home centers, gas stations, mass merchandisers and grocery and convenience stores.
+In addition, in Fiscal 2018, the ACE program continued to roll-out its 24/7 automated self-serve vending machines, enabling customers to purchase and exchange ACE cylinders at various retail locations at any time of day.
 We also supply retailers with large propane tanks to enable retailers to replenish customers' propane cylinders directly at the retailer's location.

 Residential and commercial customers use propane primarily for home heating, water heating and cooking purposes.
 Commercial users include hotels, restaurants, churches, warehouses, and retail stores.
 Industrial customers use propane to fire furnaces, as a cutting gas and in other process applications.
 Other industrial customers are large-scale heating accounts and local gas utility customers who use propane as a supplemental fuel to meet peak load deliverability requirements.
 As a motor fuel, propane is burned in internal combustion engines that power school buses and other over-the-road vehicles, forklifts, and stationary engines.

 Agricultural uses include tobacco curing, chicken brooding, crop drying, and orchard heating.
 In its wholesale operations, the Partnership principally sells propane to large industrial end-users and other propane distributors.